European Union Trade Marks - The Basics

 Applications must be filed directly at the EUIPO.

-Professional representation is optional for the filing of an EUTM application, but for almost all other actions before the EUIPO, any applicant, proprietor or opponent who is not a resident of the European Economic Area (EEA), which consists of the European Union, Iceland, Liechtenstein and Norway, must be represented professionally by either a trade mark attorney in the EEA, or by a legal practitioner qualified and working in the EEA.
+Professional representation is optional for the filing of an EUTM application, but for almost all other actions before the EUIPO, any applicant, proprietor or opponent who is not a resident of the European Economic Area (EEA), which consists of the European Union, Iceland, Liechtenstein and Norway, must be represented professionally by a legal practitioner qualified and working in the EEA.

 An application can be filed in any EU language.
 All applicants must also choose a second language from the five working languages of the EUIPO (English, French, German, Italian and Spanish) and this second language can be used: